open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/java-hello-world-in-grpc.md

 ## Adding the gRPC SDK and dependencies

-The `app/build.gradle` file must also be updated to pull in the [Enterprise OPA Java gRPC SDK](https://buf.build/styra/enterprise-opa/sdks) and necessary gRPC dependencies.
+The `app/build.gradle` file must also be updated to pull in the [EOPA Java gRPC SDK](https://buf.build/styra/enterprise-opa/sdks) and necessary gRPC dependencies.

 Under the `repositories` section, add the following to pull dependencies from buf.build: